At a high level, the WordPress membership plugin can run a successful member-focused online business.

 Here are a few essential features you should consider when choosing your WordPress membership plugin:

-- Membership levels: Can one create any number of free and paid membership levels?
-What about the ability to drip evergreen content based on the day the member joins?
+- Membership levels: Can you create unlimited membership levels?
+What about the ability to drip content based on the day the member joins?
 These features are a must-have for any business.

 - Type of membership site: Sometimes, you may be looking to start a membership cohort with everyone progressing through the course simultaneously.
 However, you want to offer all-access, Netflix-style content delivery when they join.